blairconrad/dicognito/README.md

 Use a single `Anonymizer` on datasets that might be part of the same series, or the identifiers will not be consistent across objects.

+Additional (even custom) element handlers can be added to the `Anonymizer` via `add_element_handler` to augment or override builtin behavior.

 ## Exactly what does dicognito do?
+Using the default settings, dicognito will
 * Add "DICOGNITO" to DeidentificationMethod
 * Remove BranchOfService
 * Remove MedicalRecordLocator